-A 26-year-old digital marketing and communications specialist for Duke Health Development and Alumni Affairs, Strahm received advice on buying a new home through the Duke Homebuyers Club, a free program organized by Duke’s Office of Durham and Regional Affairs.
+A 26-year-old digital marketing and communications specialist for Duke Health Development and Alumni Affairs, Strahm received advice on buying a new home through the Duke Homebuyers Club, a free program organized by Duke’s Office of Durham and Community Affairs.
 The program offers eight-week classes and monthly meetings for eligible Duke University and Duke University Health System employees.

 Through the program, Strahm and her husband took a three-hour evening class about budgeting, credit repair, loans, interest rates and working with a realtor.
 They researched areas of Durham and were drawn to the cottage-style homes being built along North Miami Boulevard within an established neighborhood.

 “Cody and I were complete novices at buying a home, so we wanted to talk to some experts,” Strahm said about the Duke Homebuyers Club.
 “It was a good little extended family of people, even for that brief period of time, that made the process a little less daunting.”

 Strahm is among 61 Duke employees who were part of the Duke Homebuyers Club in 2016.
 The club began as a pilot in 2013 to connect Duke employees with certain income qualifications to home-buying opportunities in the revitalized Southside neighborhood near the Durham Bulls Athletic Park.
 Duke offers a $10,000 forgivable loan to employees who meet income and work requirements and buy a home in the Southside neighborhood in Durham.
 The club has since expanded into a mentorship group and focuses on home-buying opportunities in the Triangle area.